silasdavis/bosmarmot/README.md

 ## Run Burrow

-In another (third) window, we run `burrow`:
+Now we can run `burrow`:

 ```
-burrow
+burrow start --validator-index=0 2>burrow.log &
 ```

-and the logs will stream in.
 See [burrow's README](https://github.com/hyperledger/burrow) for more information on tweaking the logs.

 ## Deploy Contracts